Knight time: Rookie saves 36, Panthers top Lightning 4-1

 Hornqvist deflected in Barkov’s shot from the high slot early in the third, the power-play tally making it 3-1 Florida.

+Knight, who had a shutout for USA Hockey in the world juniors gold medal game against Canada back in January, did the rest.

+“They defended well in front of him,” Lightning coach Jon Cooper said.
+“We left a lot of plays out there, I wish we could have them back.”
-Knight did the rest.
-He played an elimination game for Boston College two months ago, losing 4-1 in the NCAA Tournament before 1,134 fans in Albany, New York.

-He beat the Stanley Cup champs 4-1 on Monday.
+Knight played an elimination game for Boston College two months ago, losing 4-1 in the NCAA Tournament before 1,134 fans in Albany, New York.
+He beat the Stanley Cup champs 4-1 in front of 11,551 fans — the biggest crowd of the season for Florida — on Monday.

 His teammates, one by one, mobbed him when the final horn sounded.
 And Florida’s season lives on for Game 6.

+“I could be here until like tomorrow if you want me to say everything I want about Spencer,” Barkov said.
+“He’s just great.”

 UNDER PRESSURE